 Boyce Student Housing

-The typical suite in the newly-renovated complex houses 2 – 6 occupants, and most suites include a common kitchenette and dining area, lounge and TV space, and a full bathroom.
+The Mullins Complex was completely renovated in 2014 and houses both men and women of Boyce College.
+The typical suite in the complex houses 2 – 6 occupants, and most suites include a common kitchenette and dining area, lounge and TV space, and 1-2 bathrooms.

 A comfortable gathering area for students and their friends.